chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/guides/deploy/aws.md

 AWS Free Tier.
 This template uses a [`t3.small`](https://aws.amazon.com/ec2/instance-types/t3/#Product%20Details) EC2 instance, which costs about two cents an hour, or $15 for a full month, and gives you 2GiB of memory.
 If you follow these instructions, AWS will bill you accordingly.

 {% /Banner %}

-{% Banner type="warn" %}

-In this guide we show you how to secure your endpoint using [Chroma's native authentication support](./aws#authentication-with-aws).
-Alternatively, you can put it behind [AWS API Gateway](https://aws.amazon.com/api-gateway/) or add your own authenticating proxy.
-This basic stack doesn't support any kind of authentication;
-anyone who knows your server IP will be able to add and query for embeddings.

-{% /Banner %}